robinmonjo/dock/README.md

 ## Why `dock` ?

-`dock` is written in Go and has 0 dependency.
+`dock` is written in Go and has no dependency.
 The binary can simply be added into a linux container image.
 It also provides some useful features :

 - can call a web hook when process state changes (`starting`, `running` and `crashed`)
 - can say a process started only when a given port is bound (if you start a web server, you may want to know when this one is ready to accept connections).
 Think container rotation during a deployment process